 The previous Apple Watch generation: Ultra, Series 9, SE

-For the first year or two following their discontinuation, third-party retailers also tend to have plenty of stock.
-It’s one of the best ways to save money on an Apple Watch and still get an experience that will last years.
+However, in some cases, they remain a superb alternative to the latest releases.
+And third-party retailers tend to have plenty of stock in the first year or two after discontinuation.
+This means it can represent one of the best ways to save money on an Apple Watch and still get an experience that will last years.

 Apple Watch Ultra